sethgeyer/basic-git/README.md

 1. Commit this file with the contents
 1. Push this change to GitHub
 1. Log into students and create a submission for this exercise
+1. Draw the interactions between your computer, github, and students